SquarePenguin101/www.squarepenguin.co.uk/content/guides/radio-download-guide.md

 ### Downloading multiple PIDs

-From get_iplayer v2.90 you can now download multiple PIDs in a single command.
+You can download multiple PIDs in a single command.

-You can now enter multiple PIDs in two ways:
+You can enter multiple PIDs in two ways:

 #### Comma-separated list